espidev/ProtectionStones/README.md

     /ps tp {player} {num} - Teleports you to one of a given player's regions.
     /ps toggle - Use this command to turn on or off ProtectionStones blocks.
     /ps view - Use this command to view the borders of your protected region.
+    /ps reclaim - Use this command to pickup a placed ProtectionStone and remove the region.
     /ps priority {number|null} - Use this command to set your region's priority.
     /ps region count|list|remove|regen|disown {playername} - Use this command to find information or edit other players' (or your own) protected regions.